-All I could see were my two feet, in sandals, walking, dragging tired, kicking sand off a hard dirt road, amber by the sun.
-Looking at the sides, there was much of nothing.
-A road flanked by long horizons of dry land, arid colored hills in forgotten layers of earth.
+All I could see were my two feet, in sandals, walking, dragging, tired, kicking up a cloud of sand sand off a dirt road.
+Looking up and around, the road was flanked by horizons of dry, forgotten layers of earth.
 Looking back at the ground, I was surprised to see another pair of feet, walking along mine.
 Those were barefoot, barely visible under heavy dust of clay blending them into the ground.
 And there was a male voice, soothing and slow .

 He said “I heard you asking.
-I will protect and give you what you want.
-But it will not be easy.
-Your heart will ache.
-But only if it matters where you are going.”
+I will protect you but even if I do, it will not be easy for you.
+Your heart will ache.”
 He spoke of hardship for weeks with only a few seconds of joy and contentment.
 These seconds would be so glorious, so deep, that all the longing would disappear, but the pain would begin to build right after.
-There would be a point, he said, after years of this journey that I would grow sad and have to choose again if it mattered where I was going.
-He said there would be more; there would be great joy, but only if it mattered where I was going, only if I believe.
-He stopped, gently touching my hair: “Does it matter where you are going?”
+There would be a point, he said, after years of this journey that I would grow sad and have to choose again: what matters?
+He said: “what you want is an illusion, what matters is where you are going.”
+He stopped, gently touched my forehead: “Does it matter where you are going?”

 Little Portion Friary Mt.
 Sinai L.I., NY.